-Be ready to work every day.
+Be ready to work every day..! will tell you if you have a "work" day.

 Snacks are permitted but you MUST clean your mess/throw away trash.
+Failure to do this will result in the loss of snack priveleges.

 Water bottles, or containers with a lid are permitted.